The Washington State Ombudsman Program has been organized to

 You must meet the requirements for becoming an Ombudsman and

-successfully complete 30 hours of training.
-Potential volunteers may be asked to
+successfully complete 32 hours of training.
+Potential volunteers will be asked to complete an application and background check and participate in